NEBRASKA EARLY CHILDHOOD STRATEGIC PLAN

 The plan defines four interrelated goals, each with corresponding objectives.
 These goals are intended to create a more integrated early childhood system—and work on any one of the goals will impact and inform the other goals.

-- Goal 1: Access—Each child and their family can access the quality early childhood care, education, and essential services they need to support each child’s healthy development.
+- Access Goal—Each child and their family can access the quality early childhood care, education, and essential services they need to support each child’s healthy development.

-- Goal 2: Quality—All early care and education settings provide quality experiences for children.
+- Quality Goal—All early care and education settings provide quality experiences for children.

-- Goal 3: Collaboration—Communities coordinate a locally designed mixed-delivery system that provides continuous care and meets the needs of families.
+- Collaboration Goal—Communities coordinate a locally designed mixed-delivery system that provides continuous care and meets the needs of families.

-- Goal 4: Alignment—Statewide systems align to support communities in creating an integrated and comprehensive mixed-delivery system for all children.
+- Alignment Goal—Statewide systems align to support communities in creating an integrated and comprehensive mixed-delivery system for all children.

 Read the Plan Summary